 Simulating a protected model requires that the protected model:

 Be available somewhere on the MATLAB® path.

-Be referenced by a Model block in a model that executes in Normal or Accelerator mode.
+Be referenced by a Model block in a model that executes in Normal, Accelerator, or Rapid Accelerator mode.

 Receives from the Model block the values needed by any defined model arguments.